thomaslombart/workshop-vue-basics/README.md

 If you come from a React background, this is similar to `onClick`, `onChange`, etc. There are similar events in Vue.js : `click`, `keyup`, `input`, ...

-But what methods am I about?
+But what methods am I talking about?
 In Vue, just like in React, you can add methods to your component.
 You do it so by providing to the Vue instance a `methods` object just like you've done it with `data`.

 When you click on the button _Make me admin_, you attached the `click` event to your `button` and you're telling Vue to trigger the `makeMeAdmin` method everytime you'll click the button.